even4void/aliquote/content/post/permutation-test-in-lisp.md

                       (combn k (cdr xs))))))
 ```

-We could mimic the R code above by computing the difference in means between each combination and its complement (i.e. the element of `xs` and `ys` not already present in the combination), but let's simplify the problem a bit: the two samples are of equal size, hence the sum provides the same amount of information as the mean.
+We could mimic the R code above by computing the difference in means between each combination and its complement (i.e. the element of `xs` or `ys` not already present in the combination), but let's simplify the problem a bit: the two samples are of equal size, hence the sum provides the same amount of information as the mean.
 Furthermore, we only need to compute one of the two sums since the other one can be deduced from the grand sum.
 Hence the sum of the permuted sequence is a sufficient statistic.
 Let's test the above code by computing the sum of each sub-lists formed using 9 elements taken in `xy`, which results from the concatenation of `x` and `ys`:

 ```scheme
 (define xy (append xs ys))